 Offices in Plymouth, Brockton, Holliston & Hingham, MA

-Baker Law Group provides a full range of estate and tax planning services including asset protection, administration, and probate services.
+Baker Law Group provides a full range of estate planning, elder law, and estate tax planning services including asset protection, administration, and probate services.

 Durable Powers of Attorney